BracketSpace/Easy-Watermark/readme.txt

 With 'Fit to Width' or 'Fit to Height' options watermark dimensions can be set as a percentage in relation to the image dimensions.

 = What placeholders can I use in text watermark? =
-All available placeholders are listed in a box titled 'Placeholders' on the text watermark settings page, under the 'About' box.
+All available placeholders are listed in a box titled 'Placeholders' displayed while creating the Text Watermark.

 == Screenshots ==